April 8, 2021

-A masterclass in retail velocity
+A masterclass in velocity

 Why velocity matters